Skip to content

 Defense gear priority order

-If you're starting fresh, buy in this order:
+If you are building from scratch, buy in this order:

-Off-peak hours (3 AM - 8 AM in your timezone) are the safest.
-Peak hours (5 PM - 10 PM) have the most thieves but also the most defenders.
+Off-peak hours (3 AM – 8 AM in your timezone) have the fewest active thieves.
+Peak hours (5 PM – 10 PM) have the most thieves but also the most defenders, so it balances out a bit more.

-If you can only play 1-2 hours per day, pick off-peak.
-Your defense scales without competition during these windows.
+If you only have 1–2 hours to play per day, pick off-peak windows.
+Your defense scales without competition during those hours and your base survives longer between sessions.

-If you log in and find brainrots missing:
+If you log in and find brainrots missing, here is what actually helps:

-1. 1Don't rage-quit.
-Re-purchase the cheapest replacement and start rebuilding immediately.
+1. 1Do not rage-quit.
+I know it stings.
+Re-purchase the cheapest replacement immediately and start rebuilding — downtime is what actually kills you.

-4. 4Buy a Vault Box if you haven't.
-Once is bad luck; twice is a setup gap.
+4. 4Buy a Vault Box if you have not.
+Getting robbed once is bad luck.
+Getting robbed twice the same way is a setup problem.

-Once your base defense is locked in, the next layer is offensive play — taking from less-defended players.
-Pair this guide with the [Stealing Strategy & Targets Guide](#) to learn how to play the offensive side ethically.
+Once your base defense is locked down, the other side of this game opens up — taking from less-defended players.
+Pair this guide with the Stealing Strategy and Targets Guide to learn how to play the offensive side without being the kind of player everyone hates.

 Key Takeaways